 If these sound familiar, your body may be crying out for the D-Burn.
-Read more about my upcoming book, The Burn, and how each of its mini-plans can help you bust through plateaus and propel your health and metabolism forward.
-Order your copy today, and in the meantime, enjoy this recipe for Stuffed Zucchini.
+Read more about The Burn, and how each of its mini-plans can help you bust through plateaus and propel your health and metabolism forward.
+In the meantime, enjoy this recipe for Stuffed Zucchini.

 The fresh herbs and spices in this recipe help speed up the elimination of broken-down fat.
 The cooked vegetables and starches help activate the GI tract and keep things moving.